personalizedrefrigerator/joplin-plugin-freehand-drawing/README.md

 Existing drawings can be edited by hovering over the drawing in the markdown preview pane, then clicking "edit".
 ![screenshot of a drawing in the preview pane and an edit button, beneath the cursor.
 The edit button is at the bottom-right of the drawing.](https://user-images.githubusercontent.com/46334387/188909876-1b7c41d5-8fd9-4a15-86d9-a91504ddf5c1.png)

+# Notes
+ * This plugin uses [js-draw](https://github.com/personalizedrefrigerator/js-draw) to edit/create freehand drawings.
+Bugs related to `js-draw` can be reported using its [issue tracker](https://github.com/personalizedrefrigerator/js-draw/issues).

 # Development